MuriloRoque/js_rock_paper_scissors/README.md

 In this project I:

-- Used HTML and Javascript to implement a Rock, Paper Scissors game.
+- Used HTML, CSS and Javascript to implement a Rock, Paper Scissors game.

 # What it does

-- When the game() function is executed in the console, you will play a 5 round Rock, Paper, Scissors game against the computer;
-- In the log, you will see the score and the winner.
+- When the player clicks a chosen image, a match is played against the computer.
+After 5 rounds, a winner is declared.

 ## Built with

-- HTML and Javascript.
+- HTML, Javascript and CSS.

-## Live Demo & Getting Started
+## Live Demo

 [Click here](https://raw.githack.com/MuriloRoque/rock_paper_scissors/master/index.html)

-- In the live demo page, open your browser's developer tools;
-- Click the "Console" tab;
-- Input `game` in the console;
-- Input your 5 plays;
-- Check the results in the log!

-## Future improvements

-In the future, I will make an interactive webpage with CSS styling.

 ## Author